-The supply chain spending of hosts and tourism-facing businesses also resulted in ripple effects across the wider economy.
-In the manufacturing sector, which represented IDR 5.8 trillion of Airbnb's total economic footprint, the majority of the GDP impact resulted from the procurement of intermediate goods, such as food products and garments, by tourism-facing retail, groceries, and hospitality businesses serving Airbnb guests.
+The supply chain spending of hosts and tourism-facing businesses also results in ripple effects across the wider economy.
+The business services sector accounted for NZD 435 million of Airbnb's total footprint in New Zealand, over two-thirds of which resulted from procurement spending in areas such as professional and technical services, and other administrative and support services.
+In the manufacturing sectors, the majority of the GDP impact resulted from the procurement of intermediate goods, such as food products and garments, by tourism-facing retail, groceries and hospitality businesses that serve Airbnb guests.